dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     }
     ```

-    The `/api/powerbiembedconfig` route on the backed server in server.js uses the **<a target="_blank" href="https://www.npmjs.com/package/powerbi-api">powerbi-api</a>** node.js library to create a "**JSON Web Toke**" or "**JWT**" token that the embedded request uses to authenticate with the Power BI Embedded service.
+    The `/api/powerbiembedconfig` route on the backend server in server.js uses the **<a target="_blank" href="https://www.npmjs.com/package/powerbi-api">powerbi-api</a>** node.js library to create a "**JSON Web Token**" or "**JWT**" token that the embedded request uses to authenticate with the Power BI Embedded service.
 The "**JWT**" token is signed by your Workspace Collection's Access Key which is known by the backend server, but not the front end web application:

     ```javascript
     app.get('/api/powerbiembedconfig',